BJYM stages protest against Pak for brutal murder of BJP leader, his wife in Kashmir | ExBulletin

 BJYM stages protest against Pak for brutal murder of BJP leader, his wife in Kashmir

-Jammu, Aug 10 (PTI) Bharatiya Janata Yuva Morcha on Tuesday staged a protest against Pakistan for the brutal murder of BJP leader Ghulam Rasool Dar and his wife in Anantang district, southern Kashmir.
+Outlook August 10, 2021 10:59 PM IST BJYM organizes protest against Pak for brutal murder of BJP leader, his wife in Kashmir outlookindia.com 1970-01-01T05: 30: 00 + 0530 Jammu, August 10 (PTI) Le Bharatiya Janata Yuva Morcha held a protest against Pakistan on Tuesday for the brutal murder of BJP leader Ghulam Rasool Dar and his wife in the Anantang district of southern Kashmir on Monday.

 Led by its president Arun Prabhat Singh, hundreds of activists marched through Jammu and brandished slogans against Pakistan and its Prime Minister Imran Khan.